 Free pool water isn’t a bargain if it burns up your well pump and requires you to purchase and install a new one.
 Fortunately, well pumps can last 10-20 years, and filling a pool isn’t likely to cause problems.

 If your pump is ancient, you might consider an upgrade or maintenance before you fill the pool.
-Even if your pump is new, you can burn a pump out fast if it continues to run after a well has run dry.
-Monitor the water flow to ensure that you don’t run the pump on a dry well.
+Even if your pump is new, you can burn it out fast if it continues running after a well has run dry.
+Monitor the water flow to ensure you don’t run the pump on a dry well.
 If you happen to deplete the well, turn the pump off quickly and give it time to refill.

 Your pump may need a filter change during the fill-up.
 Your water softening system may also need new salt or other supplies to handle that much water flow in a short time and stay running at peak efficiency.
 I’d keep an eye on these systems to avoid trouble filling your pool from your well.